anjalipathak03/Array-Strictly-Increasing/README.md

 # Array Strictly Increasing

+An array is an object containing a fixed number of values of the same type.
+The elements of an array are indexed, which means we can access them with numbers (called indices).

+We can consider an array as a numbered list of cells, each cell being a variable holding a value.
+In Java, the numbering starts at 0.

+There are primitive type arrays and object type arrays.
+This means we can use arrays of int, float, boolean, … But also arrays of String, Object and custom types as well.

+- Java offers a lot of methods to deal with arrays through the Arrays utility class.
+There also are utility classes to manipulate arrays in libraries such as Apache Commons or Guava.

-This repository contains a solution to the "Array Strictly Increasing" problem.
+-  This repository contains a solution to the "Array Strictly Increasing" problem.
 The problem requires finding the minimum number of operations needed to make one array strictly increasing by performing element replacements using another array.

 ## Problem Description